DoorCam/DoorCam/docs/Structure.md

 ### [Template Contexts](../src/template_contexts)

-Here are all contexts which are needed to generate the templates.
+Here are all contexts which are needed to generate the HTML from the templates.

 ### [Requests](../src/requests)